alemart/surgescript/README.md

 ##### How do I embed SurgeScript into my project?

 SurgeScript is available as a library.
-If you're a C/C++ developer, you may embed SurgeScript into your project by studying file *main.c* (located in *src/*).
+If you're a C/C++ developer, you may embed SurgeScript into your project by studying file *src/main.c*.
 The steps are as follows:

 1. Create a SurgeScript Virtual Machine (VM).
-2. Insert the scripts you want into the VM (let it compile the scripts).
+2. Compile the scripts you want.
 3. Launch the VM.
 4. In your game loop, update the VM.
 5. Once you're done, release the VM.

 You need to `#include <surgescript.h>` in your code and link your project with `-lsurgescript`.
 Additionally, you may call C/C++ code from SurgeScript via *binding*.
 Explore *src/surgescript/runtime/sslib/* for more information.

 **Tip:** to print the command-line options required to link your project with SurgeScript, run: